calbertts/nodespring/controllers.md

 #### @Controller

-This decorator expects a class to as a Controller
+This decorator expects a class as a Controller

 ```javascript
 import {Controller} from 'nodespring'